kamranmuazzam/aca-demia/pages/Gestational Diabetes Mellitus.md

 ICD-11_Code::
 tags:: #Disease

-- #definition GDM is defined as carbohydrate intolerance of variable severity with onset or first recognition during the present pregnancy #obspc
+- #definition GDM is defined as carbohydrate intolerance of variable severity with onset or first recognition during the present pregnancy #obs-prof-card
 - ## Etiology
   background-color:: blue
   - ### Causative Agents
-  - ### Risk Factors #obspc
+  - ### Risk Factors #obs-prof-card
     - Positive family history of diabetes(parents or sibling).
 Family history should include uncles, aunts and grandparents.
     - Having a still birth with pancreatic islet hyperplasia revealed on autopsy
     - Unexplained perinatal loss